exoscale/terms/terms.markdown

 ### 5.1.2 Sub-contractors

-Supplier may engage sub-contractors to fulfil its contractual obligations.
+Supplier may engage sub-contractors to fulfill its contractual obligations.
 Supplier will obtain the sub-contractor's written confirmation that the sub-contractor complies with the provisions of data protection law.